Corporate Governance

 Risk Management System

-The figure below provides an overview of the Oenon Group’s corporate governance structure.
+The figure below provides an overview of the Oenon Group’s corporate governance structure and Internal Structure for the Timely Disclosure of Corporate Information.

 Overview of Corporate Governance Structure